DoronzoNicholas/RSA-Encryption-Decryption/README.md

 (Figure 18 – File has not been verified)

 In the instances we want to just copy and paste a text for the encryption of the description we can use the same concept .
 Once we load our public and private key, we can write our text on the textbox and then click on the “Encrypt Text” button.
 This will encrypt the text content inside the textbox and show us straight away the encrypted text.
 Figure 19&20

+> [!NOTE]
+> The code is set that if a caracther is identified inside the bock there will be a different turn in what's next as the operation differ slitgly from the encryption of the file seen earlier.

 ![19 text encryption](https://github.com/DoronzoNicholas/RSA-Encryption-Description/assets/123806307/7ec9ffef-240d-47f7-a8cd-b0b22eec573c)